 Field placement: Kid Power Inc.

-Robbie is currently working under the Veggietime program at Kid Power Inc. in Washington, D.C.
-He is working to conduct a community needs assessment of the Veggietime team's after-school nutrition programming in order to consider how their programming can increasingly serve the needs of the community as well as utilize the available assets in the community, existing community organizations, and skillsets of local stakeholders.
-The research conducted will particularly examine the inclusion of anti-hunger, anti-poverty, and anti-racism education.
+Robbie worked under the Veggietime program at Kid Power Inc. in Washington, D.C.
+He worked to conduct a community needs assessment of the Veggietime team's after-school nutrition programming in order to consider how their programming can increasingly serve the needs of the community as well as utilize the available assets in the community, existing community organizations, and skillsets of local stakeholders.
+The research conducted particularly examined the inclusion of anti-hunger, anti-poverty, and anti-racism education.